jnozzi/cocoadev.com/SiteContent/General/NSLevelIndicatorCellAnimation.markdown

-Is there a way to animate a bound [[NSLevelIndicatorCell]] when the value changes?
+Is there a way to animate a bound General/NSLevelIndicatorCell when the value changes?
 I would like to achieve a smooth transition between the old and the new values.